FlaxEngine/FlaxDocs/manual/ui/tutorials/create-custom-control.md

 ```

-As you can see it exposes a texture property and the tint color used for rendering.
+As you can see, it exposes a texture property and the tint color used for rendering.
 Use [Render2D](https://docs.flaxengine.com/api/FlaxEngine.Render2D.html) to perform custom rendering tasks.
-Also you can override all control events to provide any other custom logic for your UI.
+You can also override all control events to provide any other custom logic for your UI.
 Feel free to experiment.

 ## 3. Spawning the `UI Control`

 Now spawn a new *UI Control* to the scene and set its type to **MyControl** as shwon in a picture below.
-To learn more how to do so see the related [tutorial here](create-ui.md).
+To learn how to do so, see the related [tutorial here](create-ui.md).

 ![Set Control type to MyControl](media/set-control-to-my-control.png)